Can identical twins be male and female?

 A woman ovulates and releases one egg.
-The egg is fertilized by a sperm cell (now called zygote).
-The zygote splits into two within a few days after fertilization.
-The two zygotes are developing rapidly into two embryos that have the same chromosomes and genes.
-However, although they share the same genetic characteristics, identical twins are not necessarily exactly alike.
-Environmental differences in the womb – and when the twins are growing up – can affect the way they look and behave.
-Read more about the environmental differences.
+The egg is fertilized by a sperm cell.
+The egg splits into two within a few days after fertilization.
+The two eggs are developing rapidly into two embryos that have the same chromosomes and genes.

 A women ovulates and releases two eggs.
 The eggs are fertilized by two different sperm cells.
-Fraternal twins are no more closely related in terms of DNA than regular siblings (if they are conceived by the same mother and father).
+Fraternal twins are no more closely related in terms of DNA than regular siblings conceived by the same mother and father.
 Fraternal twins will share about 50 percent of their DNA.

 Fraternal twin pregnancies are always dichorionic-diamniotic (di-di).
 Fraternal twins have their own separate placentas and sacs.

 We hope we’ve answered your questions about whether or not identical twins can be male and female.
 Please leave a reply to this article if you have more questions about monozygotic twins with different genders.